ViviTurtle/Projects/Competitions/CSAW_2015/Keep Calm and CTF/README.md

 Nothing popped up.

 Next thing you always do for any kind of picture, well any forensics for that matter is look at metadeta.
-Simply upload the data to [Jeffrey's Exif viewer](http://regex.info/exif.cgi) or we can also use a some tools we gathered over the preperation such as "exiftool", a tool to look at metadeta for everything.
+Simply upload the data to [Jeffrey's Exif viewer](http://regex.info/exif.cgi) or we can use some tools we gathered over years of experience (LOL) such as "exiftool", a tool to look at metadeta for everything.

 >exiftool img.jpg